Isolation

 AFE for insulation monitoring in high-voltage EV charging and solar energy reference design

-Designing efficient high-voltage power conversion systems is just one of many challenges of working on high-voltage applications.
+Reliable and affordable isolation technologies can help address some of the unique challenges of working on high-voltage applications.
 Head to our high-voltage technology page to learn more about our power conversion, current and voltage sensing, isolation, and real-time control technologies and discover the benefits of choosing TI for your next high-voltage design.